gonzalo-aguero/web-music-controller/README.md

 npm start
 ~~~
 ## Go to http://localhost/player for use the player.
-## Go to http://youLocalIP/ for use the controller (You can use the controller from any device connected to your network using the IP of your computer assigned by the router).
+## Go to http://youLocalIP/ for use the controller:
+You can use the controller from any device connected to your network using the IP of your computer assigned by the router.